Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-As with internet banking, a banking app is a powerful platform to almost everything you would have usually done at a physical branch.
-Banking apps are an extension of what internet banking offers.
-Compare the top 5 mobile banking apps here.
+As with Internet banking, a banking app is a powerful platform to almost everything you would have usually done at a physical branch.
+Banking apps are an extension of what Internet banking offers.

 Switch to electronic statements

-If you are in the habit of meticulously working through your bank statements every 1 to 3 months, consider receiving them electronically.
+If you are in the habit of meticulously working through your bank statements every one to three months, consider receiving them electronically.
 Paper might feel more natural now, but over time you will start appreciating the accessibility and time-saving power behind eStatements!